Fudan-iGEM/2025-wiki/pages/inclusivity.md

 ---
 #### Two powerful moments

-1. A woman undergoing *over a year of antifungal treatment* faced workplace discrimination and nearly lost her job.
+1. A lady undergoing *over a year of antifungal treatment* faced workplace discrimination and nearly lost her job.
 When asked, “If you could describe fungal infection with one color, what would it be?” she answered:

    > “I would choose green, a symbol of hope—like wild grass that survives the fire, growing again when the wind blows.”